McWut-src/McWut_WebApp/docs/PATH-A.md

 Treat production as live only when **all** of these are true:

 - [ ] Phase 2 code is what the Container App is running (not the old SQLite-only image)
-- [ ] SQL is Canada Central; storage is Canada Central
+- [ ] SQL is Canada East; storage + Container App are Canada Central
 - [ ] `/health` is 200 on the custom domain
 - [ ] You can sign in; toy passwords are gone
 - [ ] Register is off (or invite-only, if we built that)